-- We conducted full scope audit work in the United Kingdom over QinetiQ Limited, in the United States over QinetiQ Inc. (C5ISR) and Avantus Federal, and in Australia over QinetiQ Pty Ltd based on their size.
-This provides significant coverage over all financial statement balances, except inventory - We performed a full scope financial statement line item audit over inventory balances at Foster-Miller Inc. (Technology Solutions) and QinetiQ Target Systems Limited to provide sufficient overall group coverage; - Additionally in Technology Solutions, we performed full scope financial statement line item audits over cash and cash equivalents, revenue and - We performed procedures over goodwill, intangible assets, share-based payments, the defined benefit pension scheme, IFRS 16 lease accounting, taxation, borrowings and testing of the consolidation at a group level.
+- We conducted full scope audit work in the United Kingdom over QinetiQ Limited, in the United States over QinetiQ US, and in Australia over QinetiQ Pty Ltd based on their size.
+This provides significant coverage over all financial statement balances, except inventory and intangible assets; - We performed a full scope financial statement line item audit over inventory and intangible assets balances at QinetiQ Target Systems Limited to provide sufficient overall group coverage; - We performed procedures over goodwill, acquired intangible assets, share-based payments, the defined benefit pension scheme, IFRS 16 lease accounting, taxation, borrowings and the consolidation at a group level.